-In the event that a study committee is established for the purpose of reviewing new or existing curriculum, committee employees will be selected by the appropriate administrative department following posting of the committee.
+When a study committee is established for the purpose of reviewing new curriculum, existing curriculum and, or software committee employees will be selected by the appropriate administrative department following posting of the committee.
+All committees shall include one members selected by the KEA President.

 Notices will be sent to all appropriate buildings describing the purpose of the committee, size of bargaining unit, and deadline for application.
 A standardized procedure for posting and announcement of said positions will be used in all buildings.
 The Association will be provided copies of all committees and their membership.